cristianjhd92/NeoGalaga/README.md

 📌 Current Status
 ✅ Project structure initialized
-🔧 In development: player movement, shooting system, enemy behavior
+✅ Player sprite added and integrated with keyboard movement 🔧 In development: bullet system and shooting mechanics

 ✨ Features to Be Added
+Player shooting system (bullets)

 Multiple enemy types and wave patterns

+Collision detection

 Power-ups and special weapons